Your Teenager Can't Be Away From You: When Separation Anxiety Doesn't End in Childhood

 The Timeline No One Wants to Hear

-It depends.
-On how entrenched the pattern is.
+It depends on how entrenched the pattern is.
 On whether there's underlying trauma.
 On how consistently you implement changes.
 On the teenager's willingness to engage.

 Some teenagers respond quickly.
 Six to eight weeks and they're sleeping independently, managing separation, back at school.
 Others take months.
 A few take a year or more of steady, patient work.